inaimathi/langnostic/resources/posts/antler--day-01.md

   - Lots of business and tech people without a current idea, but willing to pick stuff up
   - Yield prediction for greenhouses and farms
   - A few people looking to build specialized AI companions
-  - At least one person with thoughts [similar to mine](https://langnostic.inaimathi.ca/posts/hax#the-interface-to-utopia) regarding the shape he wants out of the glorious robot future
+  - At least one person with thoughts [similar to mine](https://langnostic.inaimathi.ca/posts/hax#the-interface-to-utopia) regarding the shape he wants out of the glorious robot future.

 Backgrounds vary from "this is my second thing after doing one job out of college" to "I've had multiple exists and am looking to do interesting things with my time"